-I’ve been writing more, playing more music; I’ve been listening to others read their writing, have been playing with other musicians… It gets me goin, it’s a drug.
+I’ve been writing more, and playing more music; I’ve been listening to others read their writing, and have been sitting in with other musicians… It gets me goin, it’s a drug.
 And yet, still, I don’t always have creative clarity.
 Being artistic can be like walking through fog – difficult to navigate.
 But fog can hold such possibility and magic, and once I start to see the fog not as an inhibitor of my sight, but as the focus of my vision, something clicks.
 And then I close my eyes and allow the peaceful etching of my soul…

 Resurrected this prose today – seems fitting: